Thursday, June 4, 2026

 1. Know Your Loan Balance

 Before going into a dealership, call your lender to receive your exact payoff amount—the total amount you owe for the vehicle, including any interest or fees.
 This may differ slightly from what your remaining balance shows online.
+Before calculating your payoff amount, it’s helpful to understand car insurance on financed vehicles and how ownership responsibilities work during the loan period.

 2. Find out the Trade-In Value of Your Car

 Next, find out the trade-in value of your car.
 You may ascertain the car’s trade-in value through such services as Kelley Blue Book, Edmunds, or local car dealerships.
 This is the amount a dealer would normally pay you for trading in your vehicle.
 Remember, when evaluating a customer’s trade-in vehicle on a financed deal, the dealer must consider both the market value and the outstanding loan.
+To estimate your vehicle’s value accurately, consider checking a free vehicle history report before visiting dealerships.

 3. Consider Your Equity Status: Positive or Negative